microsoft/rushstack.io-website/docs/api/rush-lib.rushconfigurationproject.consumingprojects.md

 ## Remarks

-This field is the counterpart to `dependencyProjects`<!-- -->, and can be used recursively to walk the project dependency graph to find all projects which will be impacted by changes to this project.
+This field is the counterpart to `dependencyProjects`, and can be used recursively to walk the project dependency graph to find all projects which will be impacted by changes to this project.